 A wheelchair as well as portable stools can be borrowed free of charge at the ticket office.

 A lift provides access to all floors.
 The museum shop and the Golden Bar café are on the same level as the entrance hall.

 Wheelchair accessible toilets are located on the ground floor.

-Detailed information on the width of stairs, lifts and the ramp can be found in our audit report of the "Reisen für alle" system, which surveyed the accessibility of the Haus der Kunst in 2017.
-Only available in German language.
+Detailed information on the width of stairs, lifts and the ramp can be found in our audit report of the "Reisen für alle" system, which surveyed the accessibility of the Haus der Kunst in 2017, and at Kultur barrierefrei München.
+Both only available in German language.